Contribute to planning and implementing the management of game and wildlife habitat

 You need to know and understand:

-- the relevant wildlife and environmental legislation with regards to game habitat management
+- the relevant national wildlife and environmental legislation and codes of practice relating to game and wildlife habitat management

 - the habitat requirements of the game species found in the wildlife management area, and their interaction with natural flora and fauna